Call for applications: Hands-on Training Week for small satellite design and testing

 - Upload a motivation letter (PDF, maximum 1 page, no images);

-- Upload a formal recommendation letter (PDF, maximum 1 page including signature, no images) from a university professor or an academic supervisor from the applicant’s current university;
+- Upload a formal recommendation letter (PDF, maximum 1 page including signature, no images) from a university professor or an academic supervisor of current university;

 - Upload an official copy of academic records (PDF, in English, with the university stamp).